yojee/yojee-developer-portal/docs/guides/api-v3-v4-order-guide.md

 > #### Note
 >
-> For those parameters that marked with '\*', we can customize whether those are required or optional field in the booking template.
+> For those parameters that marked with '\*', it can be configured in the booking template, whether it should be a required or optional field.

 ## List of available options